-Tomorrow’s HR leaders will need to be bigger, broader thinkers, and they’ll have to be tech-savvy and nimble enough to deal with an increasingly agile and restless workforce.
-Technology is freeing up HR to take on bigger-picture matters, making the field more exciting, more demanding and perhaps more competitive as well.
+Tomorrow’s HR leaders will need to be bigger, broader thinkers, and they’ll have to be tech-savvy and nimble enough to deal with an increasingly agile and hybrid workforce.
+Technology is freeing up HR to take on bigger-picture matters, making the field more exciting, more eager for diversity and learning, and perhaps more competitive as well.

 The first topic will address how technology impacts recruitment and onboarding.
-More specifically, this track will dive into areas such as how recruitment processes will change in the digital age, how technological change influence onboarding processes, and why onboarding is more important than ever.1
+More specifically, this track will dive into areas such as how recruitment processes will change in the digital age, how technological change influence onboarding processes, and why onboarding is more important than ever in a hybrid workforce.1

 GET READY TO BE INSPIRED

-• Understanding how to utilize your people data in the best way possible
+– How do you utilize your people data in the best way possible?

 Recruiting the right people is imperative for the success of a business, and AI continues to become a vital part of this process.
 Forbes Insights found that 87% of senior executives believe that artificial intelligence (AI) is important to achieving overall business objectives.
 Using AI, we are now able to monitor and evaluate large databases of both passive and potential candidates.
 This does not only allow us to increase the volume of our talent pool but also secure more diversity within it, by disposing of possible human biases.
 However, AI has its limitations, therefore, businesses must develop a reliable strategy to administrate this new technology and the implementation of it.
 These are the central topics that will be discussed in this panel.

-• Identifying the L&D needed for your organization
+– How to identify the L&D needed for your organisation

 Investing in educating employees is not only beneficial for the company but the employee as well.
 As AI continues to supersede and perform more tasks within a company, it is crucial that employees acquire a wider array of educational skills so they can easily be delegated to new positions.
 This panel will teach you how and why you should invest in employee education, in order for you to retain and optimize the usage of your employees.

-• Identifying the traits of the future HR Leader
+– How can you identify the traits of the future HR Leader?

 Uncertainty around economic, political, environmental, health and generational workforce challenges are posing questions to HR leaders not previously asked before.
 If we are to be prepared for an uncertain future, then we must ask ourselves what skills our future HR leaders will need to wield, in order to act proactively rather than reactively to abrupt societal changes.

-• Choosing a long-term strategy in an dynamic environment
+– How can you choose long-term strategy in an dynamic environment?

-• Allocate internal positions to match their skills
+– How do you allocate internal positions to match their skills?

 The way companies will need to recruit going forward has changed forever- companies must choose the right long-term strategy to remain competitive in the talent market.
 By building a data-driven talent pool, you are not only able to analyze large quantities of potential talents regarding recruitment, but also allocate internal positions between employees to match their skills.
 This panel will explore some of the key drivers for building a sustainable talent pool with a long-term outlook.

-• Identifying the leadership traits needed of your organization
+– How do you identify the leadership traits needed of your organization?

-• Developing a succession program that retains top talents
+– How can you develop a succession program that retains top talents?

 An effective leader will entail engaged employees and increase employee retention.
 Identifying and selecting the right future leaders are, therefore, critical strategic objectives for companies.
 HR should take an active role in developing leaders by encouraging them to fill their skills gap while also utilizing and enhancing their strengths.
 By creating effective strategies for identifying and developing potential leaders, you thereby ensure a sustainable and competitive company.
 This panel will teach you how to identify the right future leaders and improve their skills.

-• Management experience and/or a commercial mindset has become an essential tool in the HR-toolbox
+– Why has the commercial mindset become an essential tool in the HR-toolbox?

-• The importance of the front-line Managers impression of the HR department
+– How can you improve the front-line Managers impression of the HR department?